ganelson/inform/resources/Documentation/Writing with Inform.md

 Lastly, the icon ![help](doc_images/help.png) hints that there is a relevant page of this manual: clicking this opens the Documentation panel and switches to it.

 {Linux:}The Index is accessible by typing "I" at the prompt, if you have set your browser.
 You can set the browser by typing "S" to get to the settings panel, and then "I" for the IDE panel.
-From the top-level Index you will be able to access Errors as well as other information.
+From the top-level Index you will be able to access Results as well as other information.

 ## The Skein or Testing panel